Bash Index : 'set*' - The 'set*' Bash commands : description, flags and examples

 • dealing with a false status is what tests are for

-• treating a false as an error and exiting unconditionally is an over-reaction which brings nothing to the safety scripts
+• treating a false as an error and exiting unconditionally is an over-reaction which brings nothing to the safety of scripts

 • exceptions have been added to -e to workaround the false positives, but these exceptions